lumilio/Jungle-didakoo.com-README.md/README.md

 </details>

 Play Jungle browser game in [didakoo.com](https://didakoo.com).
 The minimum internet speed to play is a 10 Mbps connection.
 No third part advertising in this website.
 All data collected will be shared 1st day of the month periodically in [Rank History](https://github.com/lumilio/Jungle-didakoo.com-README.md/tree/main/Rank%20History) folder.
-If using Metamask, Don't share your secret phrase with anyone.
+If using Metamask don't share your secret phrase with anyone.

 [X](https://twitter.com/didakoo_games) / [Youtube](https://www.youtube.com/@Didakoo_TV) <!-- [Twich](https://www.twitch.tv/didakoo_tv) --> / info@didakoo.com